melankolia/Bekelakar-Live-Tracking-Chat-/README.md

 - [Contributors](#contributors)

 ## Introduction
-<b>Bekelakar!</b> is a chatting app where we can chat with friend by just add her email, we can manage our profile and see friend profile.
+<b>Bekelakar!</b> is a chatting app where we can chat with friend, we can manage our profile and see friend profile.

 ## Features
 * User can Sign In with Google Account